RUSD Board OKs Hammes Field maximum price, school closures, boundary changes

 The Racine Unified School District board during a business meeting Monday approved a guaranteed maximum price of $10.32 million for construction of Hammes Field at Case High School, 7345 Washington Ave.

 The board also approved a $1 million donation for that work from Jon Hammes, whose father the athletic complex is named after.
-Work at Hammes Field is expected to be done in September.
+Work at Hammes Field is expected to be finished in September.

 Referendum money will fund $9.32 million of that work, and Jon Hammes’ donation will cover the rest.
 RUSD intends to bring the field up to Wisconsin Interscholastic Athletic Association standards, allowing it to be a regional competition site.